dkirkby/E4S/projects/Chatter.md

  - How many bits are sent together as a single message?
  - How is each message "framed", i.e. how can a receiver identify the start of a new message?

 Study the code above and make a note of your answers to each question.
+We use the [array library](https://docs.python.org/3/library/array.html) instead of the more general purpose python lists in the `transmit` function to provide faster and more reproducible timing.

 The timing diagrams below show graphs of voltage versus time for a single 4-bit message transmitted with `TX_IDLE_VALUE=False` (top) or `TX_IDLE_VALUE=True` (bottom):